 Only functionally and clinically healthy dogs, with breed typical

-conformation, should be used for breeding.
+conformation and temperament, should be used for breeding.